UTM Campaign URL Builder

 No, but consistently.
 Untagged clicks appear as "direct" or "referral" in GA4 — fine for casual organic posts.
 Tag every link you'd want to attribute revenue to: paid ads, scheduled email, sponsored content.
 Skip tagging organic engagement you don't measure (replies, mentions).

-Both read the same UTM parameters; only the reporting interface changed when GA4 launched in 2023.
+Both read the same UTM parameters; only the reporting interface changed when Universal Analytics was replaced by GA4 (UA sunset July 2023).
 You don't need to relabel old campaigns — historical UTM data continues to be parsed correctly in GA4 reports.

-No. The builder runs entirely in your browser using the URLSearchParams API.
+No. The builder runs in-browser, with nothing transmitted using the URLSearchParams API.
 The history feature uses localStorage on your device — nothing is sent to our servers because there are no servers behind this tool.

 It deeplinks to our QR Generator with the campaign URL pre-filled.
 The QR points back to your tagged URL, so any scan is recorded in GA4 with the medium=qr segment (or whatever medium you set).
 Useful for conference handouts, print ads, and product packaging.